Introduction to the process of risk assessment

 Risk assessment employer's guide

-Although there are a number of alternative approaches to risk assessment that have been developed, the 'Five step approach' is generally recommended as being appropriate for most organisations that operate in Jersey.
+Although there are a number of alternative approaches to risk assessment that have been developed, the 'Five step' process is appropriate for most organisations that operate in Jersey.

 This process involves the following steps: